American rabbit

 The American Rabbit is a breed of rabbit, recognized by the American Rabbit Breeders Association (ARBA) in 1917.
-By the ARBA standard, American rabbits have a mandolin body shape.
-It has also been noted for a good 'sweet' temperament and good mothering abilities.
+According to the ARBA Standard of Perfection, American rabbits have a mandolin body shape.
+It has also been noted for a docile temperament and good mothering abilities.
 As with all domestic rabbits, the American breed is of the species Oryctolagus cuniculus, the European wild rabbit.